HIRING? 5+ MARKETPLACE TRENDS YOU NEED TO KNOW NOW!

 You don’t have all the time in the world.

-“In its 2017 State of Tech Recruiting report, Built In indicated that 53 percent of companies surveyed have salary increases planned for 2017…” This makes the competition for top talent even more fierce.
-Therefore, if you are hiring, its essential to be honest and transparent about your process and your timeline.
-Not only are an extensive hiring process and delayed deadlines going to cause your candidates to lose respect for your organization, you are giving your competitors (and the candidate’s existing company) the opportunity to poach your top choice!
+“In its 2017 State of Tech Recruiting report, Built-In indicated that 53 percent of companies surveyed have salary increases planned for 2017…” This makes the competition for top talent even more fierce.
+Therefore, if you are hiring, it is essential to be honest and transparent about your process and your timeline.
+Not only are an extensive hiring process and delayed deadlines going to cause your candidates to lose respect for your organization, but you are also giving your competitors (and the candidate’s existing company) the opportunity to poach your top choice!

 The deal is not ‘done’ until Day 1.